-Join Curt Frye for an in-depth discussion in this video Running the simulation, part of Process Modeling in Excel Using VBA.
+Join Curt Frye for an in-depth discussion in this video Running the simulation, part of Excel VBA: Process Modeling.

 - [Voiceover] We have done a lot of preparatory work in this chapter.
 Extending the clock base simulation we created in chapter three to add new customers as the simulation runs.
 Those customers' arrival times were calculated by using the Poisson distribution, and they're time at each station was calculated using the normal distribution.
 In this movie, I will show you how to run your simulation, examine the results, and as it turns out, correct an aspect of station timing that I initially overlooked.
 My sample file is chapter 0405, and you can find it in the chapter four folder of the exercise files collection.